 When it comes to discerning between medical negligence and medical malpractice, the difference isn’t as much about what happened to the victim as it is about how it affects the case.
 Differences aside, the harm is still affecting the patient one way or another.
 In order to have a medical malpractice case, you must be able to prove medical negligence.

 The most distinctive difference between the two is intent.
 In simple terms, medical negligence is a mistake that resulted in causing a patient unintended harm.
 Medical malpractice, on the other hand, is when a medical professional knowingly didn’t follow through with the proper standard of care.
 That’s not to say there was malicious intent to cause harm, but causes harm that the doctor or nurse knew could have been prevented if alternative measures were taken.

-Spector Law Group understands the trauma that can follow such a horrifying experience.
+Spector Injury & Accident Lawyers understands the trauma that can follow such a horrifying experience.
 We are driven to protect our clients and do everything in our power to assist them.
 If you or someone you know needs a medical malpractice lawyer in the Baltimore area, visit our website or call us at 888-498-8180 today!